 For example, if your site is focused on teaching your members how to excel at their favorite extreme sport, a bold and stylized design might be appropriate.
-But if your membership site offers career advice to aspiring lawyers then you might need to tone things down a bit.
+But if your membership site offers career advice to aspiring lawyers, you might need to tone things down a bit.

-Either way, your membership site, and its blog should have a high-quality design that gives it a credible appearance, making it look like a safe place to hand over payment details in exchange for access to your content.
+Either way, your membership site and its blog should have a high-quality design that gives them a credible appearance.
+You want to make sure your site looks like a safe place to hand over payment details in exchange for access to your content.

-Once your site starts to look more credible, you should find that more of your visitors are prepared to sign up and become members.
+Once your site begins to look more credible, you should find that more of your visitors are prepared to sign up and become members.

-Although a blog page is great for attracting new visitors by increasing the visibility of your site in search engines while also giving your existing audience content to share on social media, it might not be the most effective conversion tool for your membership business.
+A blog page is great for attracting new visitors by increasing the visibility of your site in search engines, while also giving your existing audience content to share on social media.
+However, it might not be the most effective conversion tool for your membership business.

 After all, the primary purpose of a blog page is to display your content in an easy-to-read format, not selling memberships.

 Landing pages are typically pieces of content created with the sole purpose of generating leads or sales.
-So in our case, the landing page would be focused on explaining why the visitors should sign up and join the membership program.
+So in this case, the landing page would be focused on explaining why visitors should sign up and join your membership program.